mariahw4/MovieDetails/README.md

 ```
 GIVEN a dashboard with form input
 WHEN I search for a movie
 THEN I am presented with the movie poster, full title, and specific information about the movie that is then added to local storage search history.
-Information from OMDB
+Information from OMDB and IMDB
 WHEN the movie info is pulled up a secondary API call is made to search for a bio of the main Actor from IMDB
-THEN I am presented with the bio alongside the movie details.
+THEN I am presented with the bio and head shot photo alongside the movie details.
 WHEN I click on a recent search I am again presented with the information for that movie.
 ```